KhadimJr/Essential-repo-materials/README.md

   ### RIPE Stats
   https://stat.ripe.net/about/: Providing open data and insights for Internet resources.

+## Looking Glasses (Traceroute):
 datahttp://www.traceroute.org/#Looking%20Glass: These are various looking glasses that also does similar things but with some drawbacks.

+## BGPmon:
 https://www.bgpmon.net/: BGPmon is also another tool that are commonly used in this research.

+## Internet Health Report:
 https://ihr.iijlab.net/ihr/en-us/: The Internet Health Report (IHR) is also another useful tool that we can harness and used by one of the selected studies for the reproducibility studies.
+  ### Internet Health Report Archieves:
   https://ihr-archive.iijlab.net/: The IHR archieves, it entails daily dumbs of various kinds of data that we would be using during the studies.

+  ### AS Hegonomy
   https://ihr-archive.iijlab.net/ihr/hegemony/: The AS hegonomy is an achieve in above link and also used in **BGP Hijacking Classification** paper.

 ## Additional Materials: